 My preferred brand is Yamaha, due to their long reputation in providing quality keyboards, acoustic and electronic, at multiple price points.
-If you ever need to replace some keys or get your instrument serviced by a technician, going with the industry leader is a smart move.
+One of my reasons to support the industry leader is practical; you may eventually need to replace some keys or get your instrument serviced by a technician.
 I’ve always hesitated to recommend other brands, because I didn’t know about their longevity or repair record.
-I’ve read enough to know that Roland is another good choice, even though I don’t have first-hand experience.
+I encourage you to also read up on Roland, if you like, since many people speak highly of their instruments as well.
 My aim is not to provide a comprehensive view of the entire keyboard market but to guide you to a model that will serve you well.

 Three Models to Consider

 I recommend the Yamaha P-125 as my choice for a beginning pianist.
-It is the mid-level model of the P series, but has important features the base model lacks.
+It is the mid-level model of the Portable series, but has important features the base model lacks.
 It has a rich sound for its price, which is about $800 plus tax.
 For this price, you get a bench, and most importantly, the three-pedal unit that connects into the non-folding keyboard stand.
-If you have more than $1000 to spend, consider looking at the base model Arius YDP-143 or the next level Arius YDP-163.
+If you have more than $1000 to spend, consider looking at the base model Arius YDP-144 or the next level Arius YDP-164.
 If you have more than $2000, then look at the base model Clavinova CLP-625.
-As you step up from the P series to Arius to Clavinova, you get clear improvements, even in the base model.
+As you step up from Portable to Arius to Clavinova, you get clear improvements, even in the base model.